 Kalamunda is a place borne of community spirit with a strong connection to its heritage.
 The town centre serves as a gateway to the hills and as a hub connecting both locals and visitors alike.
 Its natural bushland, setting and traditional village atmosphere are a platform to enhance Kalamunda's unique offerings, activities and events and provides spaces for community interactions and neighbourhood conversations.

-The KACP applies to the following area (bound by Elizabeth Street, Kalamunda Road, Canning Road, Railway Road and Dixon Road).
+The KACP applies to the following area (bounded by Elizabeth Street, Kalamunda Road, Canning Road, Railway Road and Dixon Road).

-Following the conclusion of Phase 2: Public Advertising, the plan was finalised and presented to Council at the 24 March 2020 Ordinary Council Meeting.
+Following ta comprehensive public consultation process, the Plan was finalised and presented to Council at the 24 March 2020 Ordinary Council Meeting.
 At this meeting, Council endorsed the Kalamunda Activity Centre Plan, subject to a number of modifications to address submissions received during advertising.

 The KACP was referred to the Western Australian Planning Commission in April 2020 for final endorsement.

-The City is also required to progress an amendment to the Local Planning Scheme No. 3 (LPS 3) to ensure the KACP and LPS 3 Provisions are aligned, and to give full statutory effect.
-The LPS 3 amendment was adopted for advertising in November 2020 and will take approximately 8-12 months to complete.
+The City is also required to progress Amendment 106 to the Local Planning Scheme No. 3 (LPS 3) to ensure the KACP and LPS 3 Provisions are aligned, and to give full statutory effect.
+The LPS 3 amendment was finally adopted in May 2022 and referred to the WAPC for Ministerial approval.
+Amendment 106 is further discussed below.

-At the Special Meeting of Council on 30 June 2020, Council Resolved to commit $2.4 million from the 2020/2021 budget to undertake Central Mall streetscape improvements as outlined in the Kalamunda Activity Centre - Landscape Master Plan.
-Construction is planned to commence in late 2020/2021.
+At the Special Meeting of Council on 30 June 2020, Council Resolved to commit budget to undertake Central Mall streetscape improvements as outlined in the Kalamunda Activity Centre - Landscape Master Plan.
+Construction

-Community consultation for the Kalamunda Activity Centre Plan occurred over two phases:
+Community consultation for the KACP occurred over two phases:

 The KACP was advertised from June - August 2019.
-A summary of the survey results and engagement findings is included in the KACP Submission Table and Summary of Survey Responses.
+A summary of the survey results and engagement findings is included in the following:

 The KACP comprises a number of elements aimed at facilitating its 10-year vision: